metadriverse/scenarionet/documentation/nuscenes.rst

     # or install from PyPI
     pip install nuscenes-devkit

-    # or install with scenarionet
-    pip install -e .[nuscenes]

 By installing from github, you can access examples and source code the toolkit.
 The examples are useful to verify whether the installation and dataset setup is correct or not.